Bass fishing: Professional Bass Angling

 Professional bass anglers are not able to simply sign up for these professional circuits.
 The angler must compete and win local and smaller events in order create a reputation.
 Many professional bass anglers also get company sponsorships.
 These sponsorships help fund the expenses of being a bass angler.
 In turn the angler is also promoting the company that they are sponsored by.
 A relatively new and popular technique for many fledgling pro anglers is to document and record their fishing adventures, and post them online in order to gain a following and attract even more sponsors.
 Being a professional bass angler is a full-time job.
 When the angler is not fishing, it is essential for them to attend public seminars and give presentations.
-It is the anglers job to market himself in order for the sponsors to become a more well known company.
+It is the anglers job to market himself for the sponsors to become a more well known company.

-Some of the most famous names in professional bass angling include Ray Scott, Kevin VanDam, Scott Martin, Jacob Wheeler, Bill Dance, Roland Martin, Jimmy Houston, and Mike Iaconelli.
+Some of the most famous names in professional bass angling include Ray Scott, Kevin VanDam, Scott Martin, Bill Dance, Roland Martin, Jimmy Houston, Rick Clunn and Mike Iaconelli.
 Ray Scott is the founder of Bass Anglers Sportsman Society, otherwise known as BASS.
 Ray Scott started BASS in 1967 and has paved the way for professional circuits by starting the BASS Tournament Trail.
 Kevin VanDam is a professional competition angler who has won the BASSMASTER Classic four times.
 He also gained great fame by being named Angler of the Year in 1992.
 Mike Iaconelli is a professional competition angler in the BASS Elite Series, who has made a name for himself by winning BASSMASTER Classic and the Toyota Elite Series AOY.

 Professional bass angling salaries fluctuate greatly depending on how marketable the angler is, in 2006 Kevin VanDam made $500,000 from his sponsors while Mike Iaconelli made $370,000.
 This does not include the prize money from winning competitions.
 Although there are some professionals that earn this much money, it is not the case for all of them.
 Gene Ellison the executive director of the Professional Anglers Association is quoted saying, "more than half of the guys out here this weekend are going broke", during the BASSMASTER Classic of 2006.